hashim222/p5-coding-library/README.md

     web: serve -s build
     ```

-  - To add everything to the github, add these commands to the terminal
+  - To add everything on the github, add these commands to the terminal

     ```
       git add .